djquan/quan.io/content/blog/kubernetes_phoenix.md

       restartPolicy: Never
 ```

-Run the migrations with: `kubectl apply -f migrate_job.yaml`.
+Replace the `image` value with your own image, and then run the migrations with: `kubectl apply -f migrate_job.yaml`.
 Then, run `kubectl get pods -n phoenix`.
 If all went well, you'll get output similar to:

 ```bash
 $ kubectl get pods -n phoenix